What is grid trading?

 Grid trading automates the buying and selling of futures contracts.
 It is designed to place orders in the market at preset intervals within a configured price range.
 Grid trading is ideal for volatile and sideways markets when prices fluctuate in a given range.
 This technique attempts to make profits on small price changes.

-For example, a trader could open an initial long position in BTCUSDT to express his bullish view on Bitcoin and simultaneously placing buy-orders at every $1,000 below the market price of BTCUSDT, while also placing sell-orders at every $1,000 above BTCUSDT contract’s market price.
+For example, a trader could open an initial long position in BTCUSDT to express his bullish view on Bitcoin.
+He can place buy orders at every 1,000 USDT below the market price of BTCUSDT, while also placing sell orders at every 1,000 USDT above the market price of BTCUSDT.
 This allows him to trade with the underlying trend within a grid trading system.

 A critical difference between a long/short grid and a neutral grid is the initial opening position.
 For a long grid strategy, users will have an initial long position opened.
 Conversely, an initial short position will be opened for a short grid strategy.

-The grid trading bot systematically executes buy- and sell-limit orders based on the user’s parameters.
+The grid trading bot systematically executes buy- and sell-limit orders based on the parameters you set.
 Here’s how you can set up your first long/short grid strategy.

-The first parameter that you must select is the contract on which the trading bot will be deployed.
-In this example, we will be using BTCUSDT perpetual contract.
+2. The first parameter you must select is the contract on which the trading bot will be deployed.
+In this example, we will be using the BTCUSDT perpetual contract.

-- The upper and lower boundaries of the price range;
+- The upper and the lower boundaries of the price range;

 - The number of orders to be placed within the configured price range;